 Step 1: Live Cheap

 Living cheap is the first step towards establishing life as a freelancer.
 By starting with a modest lifestyle, you take the pressure off.
 It takes time to build a business.
 The less you spend, the less stress you experience as you slowly acquire students.
 It may take four to five months to establish a decent income from freelancing, so plan accordingly.
 One solution is to arrive in Thailand with five months living expenses.
-Living frugally, it is possible to exist comfortably on about 400 US dollars a month.
+Living frugally, it is possible to exist comfortably on about US$400 a month.

 The keys to living cheaply are:

 - Find a cheap apartment.
 Avoid the Sukhumvit Road area, as this is the most expensive in Bangkok.
 It is far better to live in a Thai neighborhood.
 Look on the Thonburi side of the river or in the neighborhoods around and north of Victory Monument.
 Do not pay more than 4000-5000 Baht per month.
 See our Cheap Accommodations in Bangkok: Long-Term Rentals for more information.

 - Eat on the street.
 Street vendors offer excellent food that is extremely cheap.
 Avoid restaurants.